retro16/acsi2stm/doc/gemdrive.md

   properly, meaning that running a program will leak a small amount of RAM.
   This is also the case in Hatari.
 * Not compatible with EmuTOS, MiNT, or any other TOS replacement.
+* Mimics TOS 1.04, TOS 1.62 and TOS 2.06 behavior (and some of its bugs), so software relying on other TOS versions can have issues.

 How to use
 ----------

-When the ST boots (cold boot or reset), ACSI2STM scans all SD cards, then decide whether each SD card slot is in ACSI mode, GemDrive mode or disabled, in that order:
+When the ST boots (cold boot or reset), ACSI2STM scans all SD cards then decide whether each SD card slot is in ACSI mode, GemDrive mode or disabled, in that order:

-* If the slot doesn't exist, it is completely disabled.
+* If the slot doesn't exist, it is completely disabled and the ACSI id is freed.
-* If strict mode is enabled (via dumper or "strict" firmware variant), ACSI mode is enabled.
+* If strict mode is enabled (via jumper or "strict" firmware variant), ACSI mode is enabled.
 * If the SD card contains an ACSI disk image, ACSI mode is enabled.
 * If the SD card is Atari bootable, ACSI mode is enabled.